eMedicine Specialties > General Surgery > Abdomen

 Hydatid cysts

 PAIR (puncture, aspiration, injection, reaspiration) is a percutaneous treatment technique for hydatid disease.
-In this minimally invasive method, a needle is introduced into the cyst under ultrasound guidance.
+In this minimally invasive method, a needle is introduced into the cyst under ultrasonographic guidance.
 Cyst fluid is aspirated and analyzed.
 Hypertonic saline or ethanol is then injected and reaspirated.
 PAIRD (puncture, aspiration, injection, reaspiration, drainage) is similar to PAIR except that a catheter is left in place after completion of the procedure.
 PAIRD is most often used for large cysts.

 • Nonechoic lesion greater than or equal to 5 cm in diameter